denis-zhdanov/harmonysoft-common/harmonysoft-event-bus-test/README.md

-## Test event bus extension which allows to dispatch events either synchronously or asynchronously
+## Test event bus implementation which allows to dispatch events synchronously or asynchronously